-With growers soon to be making dry fertilizer applications after harvest, Agricen’s Scott Lay spoke with Dennis Michelsen on WITY Radio’s Down on the Farm podcast about getting the most efficiency out of dry fertilizer and the role of Titan XC.
+With growers soon to be making dry fertilizer applications after harvest, Agricen’s Scott Lay spoke with Dennis Michelsen on WITY Radio about getting the most efficiency out of dry fertilizer and the role of Titan XC.

 Dennis – WITY Radio: It’s not always what you put on your field when it comes to fertility, it’s how those nutrients are used.
 Can you explain why Titan XC helps you get more out of the nutrients that you’re using on your field?